retorquere/zotero-better-bibtex/README.md

 ## Sponsoring BBT

-While the development needs of BBT are to a large extent covered by the use of services such as github and travis, my development system does require the occasional upgrade.
+While the development needs of BBT are to a large extent covered by the generosity towards open-source developers of services such as github and travis, my development system does require the occasional upgrade; also, I enjoy getting the occasional frivolous tech-toy that I wouldn't otherwise grant myself.
+While you should feel in no way obligated to pay for BBT, [anything you can spare](https://www.paypal.me/retorquere) is very much appreciated.

-My trusty MacBook Air is not really hacking it anymore, and in order to do decent cross-platform support, a MacBook (or a system capable of running macOS in VMware player) is what I need.

-[Anything you can spare](https://www.paypal.me/retorquere)  towards making that upgrade a reality is very much appreciated.
-If you'd rather contribute a little bit each month (and a little means a lot) so I can save up for a replacement a year or so down the line, head on over to [Patreon](https://www.patreon.com/retorquere).
+If you'd rather contribute a little bit each month (and a little means a lot) so I can save up for a replacement a year or so down the line, head on over to [Patreon](https://www.patreon.com/retorquere), but mind that Patreon takes a fairly large cut of what you give.

-Many, many thanks, also to the existing contributors -- thanks to you I've hit my first target and have been able to replace my trusty `manchineel` with `limonia` which has much more breathing room.
+Many, many thanks, also to the existing contributors -- thanks to you I've hit my first target and have been able to replace my trusty macbook air with a newer macbook pro which has much more breathing room.